contactandyc/another-c-library/10_binary_search_trees.md

 ```

 ```
-Start with the left deepest node which is A.
+Start with the left deepest node, which is A.
 Since A is the left child of B, look for the left deepest node under C which is C Since C is the right child of B, B is next
 Since D is the left child of B, look for the left deepest node under H which is F